qwak-ai/qwak-examples/flan_t5_finetuned_poetry/README.md

 .
-├── main                   # Main directory containing core code │   ├── __init__.py        # An empty file that indicates this directory is a Python package │   ├── model.py           # Defines the Code Generation Model
+├── main                   # Main directory containing core code │   ├── __init__.py        # An empty file that indicates this directory is a Python package │   ├── model.py           # Defines the Flan T5 Base Model
+│   ├── training.py        # Trains the model on the financial dataset Model
+│   ├── helpers.py         # Defines a variety of helpers for the Model
+│   ├── dataset_loader.py  # Loads the online dataset
-│   └── conda.yaml         # Conda environment configurationdata
+│   └── pyproject.toml     # Poetry configuration
 |
 ├── test_model_locally.py  # Script to test the model locally
 ├── test_live_model.py     # Script to test the live model with a sample REST request